Where to Stay in London?

 - The West End is very touristy.
 For a ‘real’ taste of London life, you should probably consider staying elsewhere.

 - It’s always very busy and crowded.
 If you’re looking for some peace and quiet, the West End definitely isn’t for you.

-Staying in Kensington or Chelsea is the best option if you’ve fallen in love with London’s elegant image and posh lifestyle.
+Staying in Kensington and Chelsea is the best option if you’ve fallen in love with London’s elegant and posh lifestyle.